zaskem/Google-Form-Merge-to-Document/HowToSetupAndUse.md

  `92nv98hnb1_A92k18vB` or `10eb873ajnd81-UAV3981of-vb38RFB0a` in these examples.

-The above folder IDs are fabricated for example purposes.
+The above folder IDs are fabricated for example purposes and will fail if you attempt to use them in testing.

 ## Create the [input] Google Form and response Google Sheet in the Team Drive

-For this example, the Google Form you create should have the following fields, in order (note that Timestamp is added by default and does not need to be in your Google Form):
+The Google Form you create should have the following fields, in order (note that Timestamp is added by default and does not need to be in your Google Form):

 * Timestamp
 * Instructor Name